 Step 3 – Once the time is finished, keep the door closed for about three minutes, and let the steam heat up the bottom, sides, and roof of your microwave.

-Step 6 – Enjoy your beautiful, clean microwave!
+Step 10 – Enjoy your beautiful, clean microwave!

-One thing to note: If you don’t have dish soap or vinegar, you can cut a lemon in half, put it in a bowl full of water, and cook it for five minutes.
+- If you don’t have dish soap or vinegar, you can cut a lemon in half, put it in a bowl full of water, and cook it for five minutes.
 This option is the most natural, and the warm lemon makes your kitchen smell nice for a few hours.

-Whenever your microwave is starting to smell a little funky, you’ll know how to give it a thorough clean in just a few minutes.
-And to prolong the amount of time in between deep cleans, try adjusting your microwave to a lower power setting, particularly when heating up foods that are prone to splattering.
+- To prolong the amount of time in between deep cleans, try adjusting your microwave to a lower power setting, particularly when heating up foods that are prone to splattering.